 With the ICBC Autoplan’s mandatory coverage and the available optional coverages, you can rest assured your vehicle is covered in case of an accident.
 At Clutch, Canada's first 100% online car-buying experience, we enhance your peace of mind with quality pre-owned vehicles.

 All our vehicles go through a stringent 210-point inspection to ensure they're up for the task of your daily commute.
-We also include a six-month or 6,000-km limited warranty, so you're covered if there is a mechanical issue.
+We also include a 90-day or 6,000-km limited warranty, so you're covered if there is a mechanical issue.

 Plus, you can enhance your ICBC Autoplan with Replacement Vehicle Insurance.
 Replacement Vehicle Insurance covers the difference between the value of your vehicle and your purchase price so you're not stuck with a leftover loan balance if ICBC deems your vehicle a total loss.
 Many Autoplan brokers, including Clutch’s partner Allwest, offer Replacement Insurance alongside other optional insurance coverages.